Private homepage – Hans-Georg Michna

 The roads are often in poor condition.
 Deep potholes are rare, fortunately, but I saw a few that I did not like.
 But the highways are falling apart in many places, and the repaired bits are not exactly smooth either.
 Perhaps one should take a newly bought Tesla to southern Italy once, to uncover possible manufacturing flaws.

-[Footnote] Only later I learned that all Tesla Superchargers in Italy were free of charge at the time.
+Only later I learned that all Tesla Superchargers in Italy were free of charge at the time.
 I checked, and indeed I had paid a price of €0.00.
 So my exercise with the free alternative chargers was unnecessary and even, by a few minutes, counterproductive, because I could have charged a bit faster at the Superchargers.
 However, around October 12th the free period ended.
-On my way back I will have to pay, but I will still try to use two free fast chargers in northern Italy.
+On my way back I had to pay, but I still used two free fast chargers in northern Italy.

 If in this text you find any typos, orthographic errors (even small ones), ungrammatical sentences, wrong or illogical information, if you want me to write more details about something in particular, please click on the email sign below and write to me.
 Many thanks!